open-risk/concentrationMetrics/docs/source/description.rst

 Overview of Main Features
 =========================

-* exhaustive collection of concentration and inequality indexes and metrics
+* Exhaustive collection of concentration and inequality indexes and metrics
-* supports file input/output in both json and csv formats
+* Supports file input/output in both json and csv formats
-* detailed mathematical documentation
+* Detailed mathematical documentation
-* computation of confidence intervals via bootstraping
+* Computation of confidence intervals via bootstraping
-* visualization using matplotlib
+* Visualization using matplotlib

 Usage